Clarifai/docs/docs/api-guide/annotate/annotations.md

 ### Annotate New Bounding Boxes in an Image

 Below is an example of how to label a new bounding box by providing bounding box coordinates.

-Note that the initialization code used here is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients#client-installation-instructions)

 <Tabs>